Switching from mutual funds to ETFs

 Three factors are driving this shift in investor behaviour.
 First, there is growing awareness that high costs embedded in mutual funds can severely limit their long-term returns.
-For example, consider a mutual fund with a typical 2% management expense ratio (MER), which earns an average compound annual return of 6% before costs.
-Investors selling their fund after 30 years would keep less than half the fund’s pre-fee total return with the rest consumed by fees.
+For example, consider an equity mutual fund with a typical 2% management expense ratio (MER), which earns an average compound annual return of 6% before costs.
+Investors selling their fund after 30 years would keep less than half the fund’s pre-fee total compounded return with the rest consumed by fees.
 In contrast, investors in an index ETF with a typical 0.20% MER with the same 6% pre-fee return over 30 years would retain over 90% of the total return (you can run your own scenarios on the T-Rex Score calculator).
 Second, there are more ETFs from more sponsors than ever before and the list is growing.
 Third, the same big banks that dominate the mutual fund business have become the leading providers of ETFs and the online platforms that provide easy access to them.

 If you plan to make the switch to ETFs, you must first decide whether you want to pay for ongoing advice and, if so, what type and frequency of advice you need.